 If you are interested in pursuing medical transcription, then I strongly encourage you to do so.
 I recommend the school I attended, of course.
 I am an affiliate there, but even if I weren't, I would recommend it.
 It is one of the top schools for medical transcription training and is approved by the AAMT.
 I do recommend this profession.
 The job outlook is great!
 Think of all the doctor's visits that occur on a daily basis in the United States.

 It's staggering.
 Each one of those visits must be recorded.
 Medical transcription companies are always hiring, and there are never enough medical transcriptionists to meet the need.
-So, if you are interested in pursuing medical transcription, here is my affiliate link where you can request more information.

 What is the average medical transcriptionist salary?